tangjm/exampleDockerImage/README.md

----
-title: Docker on EC2
+# Build and run a Docker container image on an EC2 instance [^1]

-description: Install docker on an EC2 instance.
-Then build and run an image created from a Dockerfile inside a GitHub repository before pushing the image to the Docker Hub container registry.
+We will first configure and launch an EC2 instance.
+Then we use Docker to build and run an image created from a Dockerfile inside a public GitHub repository before pushing the image to the Docker Hub container registry.
----

-# Build and run a Docker container image on an EC2 instance

 ### Prerequisites

 - [x] Docker account
-- [x] Access to an EC2
+- [x] AWS Account
 - [x] GitHub account
 - [x] PuTTY

 ### Setup EC2 instance

 1. Create a key pair
-2. Create a security group with inbound rules set to allow SSH from your IP address and outbound rules to allow HTTP(S) to the internet (0.0.0.0/0).[^1]
+2. Create a security group with inbound rules set to allow SSH from your IP address and outbound rules to allow HTTP(S) to the internet (0.0.0.0/0).[^2]
 3. Launch an EC2 instance with the key pair and security group you created.
-4. Use PuTTY to connect to your EC2 instance. [^2]
+4. Use PuTTY to connect to your EC2 instance. [^3]
    Two things to do:
     1. Set the host name of your EC2 instance
         - In the 'Category' pane, click 'Session' and set Host Name to "ec2-user" + "@" + Public IPv4 DNS of EC2 instance.